ericandrewlewis/https-http2-and-wordpress/working-with-ssl-certificates.md

 Certificates are typically not in human readable form.

-They are typically encoded in either the DER format (binary), or base64 encoded.
+They are typically encoded in either the DER format (binary), or PEM format (base64 encoded).

 [Converting certificates from one form to another](https://support.ssl.com/Knowledgebase/Article/View/19/0/der-vs-crt-vs-cer-vs-pem-certificates-and-how-to-convert-them)

 How to certify an SSL certificate with the intermediary chain?

-## Convert DER format to base64
+## Convert DER format to PEM

 ```bash
 openssl x509 -in cert.crt -inform der -outform pem -out cert.pem
 ```

-## View base64 encoded certificate
+## View PEM encoded certificate

 ```bash
 openssl x509 -in cert.pem -text -noout